asuvarna31/asuvarna31.github.io/_pages/about.md

 My research is centered around **preference acquisition for alignment**, **linguistic evaluation of LLMs**, and **hate speech detection**.
 Additionally, I have also worked on bias evaluation and dicourse understanding.

 In the past, I have spent some amazing time interning at Walmart Labs (Summer 2022), University of New Brunswick as a Mitacs Scholar (Summer 2019) and IBM Research India (2018).
-My  research focuses on topics including **Discourse Understanding** and  **Linguistic Evaluation of LLMs**.
-I am also broadly interested in **Creative Generation** and **Evaluation** using LLMs.

 **Open Office Hours :** If you’d like to chat about research, grad school applications or feedback on essays, please fill out this [form](https://forms.gle/RqpiK85fBZAQ6U4YA).